About AWS CloudTrail

 You can choose to implement SSE-KMS encryption, which is Server-Side Encryption with AWS KMS managed keys during the creation of your Trail.
 If this is selected you must either select one of two options when defining your key.
 The first option is for CloudTrail to create a new KMS key for you.
 Which will be your Customer Master Key, CMK.
 And CloudTrail will apply the correct policy to that Key.
 Or secondly you can select an existing Customer Master Key, to which you must then apply your own policy with the correct permissions.
 Before moving on from this point, it's important to note that if you are using an existing KMS Key, the Key and S3 Bucket must be in the same region.
 Thankfully in case you forget, you are reminded of this during the configuration process.

 Again to save you writing your own policy for own your own chosen Key, you can visit this link.
 This will allow you to copy the default policy that is applied to a newly created CMK in the first option.
 Again you simply need to replace the areas as indicated in the example.
 As I mentioned earlier, if the logs are encrypted with SSE-KMS, then the user will need decrypt permissions which can be found in the following section of this default policy.
 If you wanted to restrict permissions, you would need to edit the Principal attribute as by default this is left wide open, as indicated by the asterix.
-For more information on editing policies take a look at Cloud Academies free ebook on AWS security, were I explain the different attributes of an IAM policy.

 That now brings us to the end of this lecture.
 Coming up next, we will talk in greater depth about Trails that we touched on earlier in the previous lecture.